jolie/docs/architectural-composition/aggregation.md

 jolie2surface <filename.ol> <name of the port>
 ```

-in order to obtain the previous surface of port _Aggregator_ the command is:
+in order to obtain the surface of port _Aggregator_ discussed in the previous section, the command is:

 ```jolie
 jolie2surface aggregator.ol Aggregator